 Trays and Accents

-Add visual interest with items of varying heights and weight.
-Choose a sturdy wooden serving tray for drinks or snacks, flat galvanized steel chargers or a selection of medium and short pedestals for candles or florals.
-Keep in mind your guests eyeline, so don’t use anything excessively tall that could block their view.
+Add visual interest with items of varying heights and weights.
+Choose a sturdy wooden serving tray for drinks or snacks, flat galvanized steel chargers, or a selection of medium and short pedestals for candles or florals.
+Keep in mind your guest’s eye line, so don’t use anything excessively tall that could block their view.

 Heritage Glass

 Farmhouse style embraces the old, so break out your vintage tablecloths and funky glassware.
-Look for antique styles like depression glass, milk glass and items with vintage coloring like cobalt, raspberry or mercury.
-Flour sack tablecloths, soft florals and vintage linens from the 1930’s and 40ths are all great.
-Don’t be afraid to mix it up, artfully mis-matched pieces add charm and character to the table.
+Look for antique styles like depression glass, and milk glass, and items with vintage coloring like cobalt, raspberry, or mercury.
+Flour sack tablecloths, soft florals, and vintage linens from the 1930s and 40ths are all great.
+Don’t be afraid to mix it up, artfully mismatched pieces add charm and character to the table.

 Farmstand Fare

 A true farmhouse table wouldn’t be complete without farm-fresh fare!
-Tuck mini pumpkins, gourds and squashes amongst the place settings for a fun natural touch.
-Fresh florals and trailing greenery add a live aspects and can help balance the hard edge of the more industrial elements.
-Look for hearty fruits and vegetables, like pomegranates, clusters of mini mandarins and leaf-on apples and pears for a table that not only smells delicious but looks beautiful as well.
+Tuck mini pumpkins, gourds, and squashes amongst the place settings for a fun natural touch.
+Fresh florals and trailing greenery add live aspects and can help balance the hard edge of the more industrial elements.
+Look for hearty fruits and vegetables, like pomegranates, clusters of mini mandarins, and leaf-on apples and pears for a table that not only smells delicious but looks beautiful as well.

 Tons of Texture